 Sex, mother-to-child transmission, and other breastfeeding risks

 HIV is a bloodborne virus.
 It transmits more easily through blood-to-blood contact than through sex.
-Of course, it also transmits through sex, but not nearly as fast as other sexually transmitted diseases, such as syphilis and gonorrhea.
+Of course, it can also transmit through sex, but not nearly as fast as syphilis, gonorrhea, and other common sexually transmitted infections.
 Click here for some basic information about sexual transmission risks and how to prevent sexual transmission.
 We encourage you to look for more information from other sources.

 With HIV in the community, breastfeeding can be a risk to transmit HIV not only from mother-to-child, but other ways as well.
-If a child is infected, the child can infect the mother or any other woman who breastfeeds that child.
+An HIV-positive child can infect any woman who breastfeeds that child.
 If a woman is infected, the woman can infect her own baby or any other child she breastfeeds.
 Click here for more information about risks to transmit HIV from children to breastfeeding women or from surrogate breastfeeders to children.